-Prior to receiving a city building permit or beginning construction, home designs with color selections and landscaping plans must be approved by the Design Review Committee which is chaired by a local design professional who is assisted by residents appointed by the Board.
-The process for submitting designs, colors, and plans for review and receiving approval from DRC is described in the Architectural Design Guidelines and in the Cascades At Soldier Hollow CC&Rs.
-Please download and review the Architectural Design Guidelines and Article VIII from the amended CC&Rs relating to Design Guidelines to understand the process including information regarding deposits and fees for the submission as well as restrictions and requirements in the construction of your home.
+Prior to receiving a city building permit or beginning construction, home designs with color selections and landscaping plans must be approved by the Design Review Committee which is chaired by a member of the HOA Board and assisted by residents appointed to the Committee by the Board.
+The process for submitting designs, colors, and plans for review and receiving approval from DRC has been updated and is described here.
+There is more information on design requirements in the Architectural Design Guidelines and in the Cascades at Soldier Hollow CC&Rs.
+Please download and review the Architectural Design Guidelines and Article VIII from the amended CC&Rs relating to Design Guidelines to understand the restrictions and requirements in the construction of your home.

 The Formal Design Review Phases are:

-A) Phase I- Preliminary Design Review.
-This phase assists the owner and their design team to understand the design requirements associated with building in The Cascades at Soldier Hollow.
-This includes a concept elevation drawing or sketch and a site plan with the home location for a basic review and DRC feedback.
+B) Phase II - Preliminary Design Review: This phase assists the owner and their design team in understanding the design requirements associated with building in The Cascades at Soldier Hollow.
+This includes, at a minimum, both front and rear elevation drawings and a site plan with the home location for a basic review and DRC feedback.
 In the submission please note any exceptions from the above design guidelines, particularly in exterior materials or design elements.
 This will allow constructive feedback prior to incurring significant costs.
 Construction plans should not be submitted nor completed at this phase.
-Typically, the DRC meets monthly but you will receive feedback within two weeks from the DRC on your preliminary plan.
+Typically the DRC meets monthly and you will receive feedback on your preliminary plan within two weeks after the meeting .

-B) Phase II-Construction Plan Design Review.
+C) Phase III - Construction Plan Design Review: These are the final construction plans that you plan to file with the City of Midway for your building permit.
 The DRC will not accept partial submissions.
 The submission deadline for this is the 1st Wednesday of every month.
 The DRC meets the fourth week of each month to consider all submissions.

 B. Site Plan @ 1” = 10’ or greater scale and must include the following

-C. Concept Elevations sketches or drawings with roof pitches and preliminary materials rendered
+C. Preliminary Elevation drawings with roof pitches and preliminary materials rendered

 D. Written Summary of all requested exceptions from the Design Guidelines sections 1-9.

-See the Architectural Design Guidelines for information on Phase I and Phase II submissions
+See the Architectural Design Guidelines for complete information on Phase III and IV submissions

 Home Design Philosophy